Jargalan District: History

-After the 2011 National Census, Raz and Jargalan District was separated from Bojnord County in the establishment of Raz and Jargalan County, which was divided into three districts of two districts each, with the city of Raz as its capital and only city.
+In 2012, Raz and Jargalan District was separated from Bojnord County in the establishment of Raz and Jargalan County, which was divided into three districts of two districts each, with the city of Raz as its capital and only city at the time.

 Demographics

 Population

-At the time of the 2016 census, the district's population was 27,967 inhabitants in 7,146 households.
+At the time of the 2016 National Census, the district's population was 27,967 inhabitants in 7,146 households.